 Option 2: Health reimbursement arrangements (HRA)

 A more customizable option for pastors and ministers is a health reimbursement arrangement (HRA).
-An HRA is an IRS-approved health benefit used to reimburse employees for out-of-pocket medical expenses and individual health insurance premiums.
+An HRA is an IRS-approved health benefit employers use to reimburse W-2 employees for out-of-pocket medical expenses and individual health insurance premiums.

-The two most common types of HRAs are qualified small employer HRAs (QSEHRAs) and individual coverage HRAs (ICHRAs).
+The two most common types of HRAs are the qualified small employer HRA (QSEHRA) and individual coverage HRA (ICHRA).

-While the QSEHRA is only for organizations with less than 50 employees, an ICHRA is for organizations of all sizes.
-So no matter your organization’s size, there’s an HRA that works for you.
+While the QSEHRA is only for organizations with fewer than 50 full-time equivalent employees (FTEs), an ICHRA is for organizations of all sizes.
+So, no matter your organization's size, there's an HRA that works for you.

 With an HRA, the reimbursement process follows three simple steps:

-- Employees submit proof they incurred an eligible expense typically in the form of a receipt or invoice.
-Once the expense is reviewed and approved, the employee is reimbursed up to their allowance amount.
+3. Employees submit proof they incurred an eligible expense, typically in the form of a receipt or invoice.
+Once the employer or HRA administrator reviews and approves the expense, they reimburse the employee up to their allowance amount.

-For healthcare sharing ministries, membership fees or donations aren’t eligible for reimbursement since healthcare sharing ministry programs aren’t considered insurance under the Affordable Care Act (ACA).
-However, pastors and clergy can still use their HRA allowance to pay for out-of-pocket expenses, including prescription drugs, counseling, over-the-counter medicine, and more.
+Healthcare sharing ministry membership fees or donations aren't eligible for reimbursement since the IRS and Affordable Care Act (ACA) don’t consider healthcare sharing ministry programs insurance.
+However, pastors and clergy can still use their HRA allowance to pay for out-of-pocket expenses, including prescription drugs, counseling, over-the-counter medicine, and more on a taxable basis.

 HRAs and premium tax credits

-Depending on their income level, pastors may qualify for premium tax credits.
-Premium tax credits lessen the financial stress of purchasing individual health insurance by lowering the cost of individual health insurance purchased through the federal marketplace or state exchanges.
+Depending on their income level, pastors may qualify for premium tax credits if they purchase a policy on the federal marketplace or state exchanges.
+Premium tax credits lessen the financial stress of purchasing individual health insurance by lowering the cost of premiums.

-This can get tricky if you’re offering an HRA, and the rules are different depending on which type of HRA you’re offering.
-Let’s start with the QSEHRA.
-If a pastor has premium tax credits and is participating in a QSEHRA, they must reduce their premium tax credit dollar-for-dollar by their monthly HRA allowance.
+Whether or not your church staff can claim their tax credits can get tricky if you're offering an HRA, and the rules are different depending on which type of HRA you're offering.
+Let's start with the QSEHRA.
+If a pastor has premium tax credits and their QSEHRA allowance is affordable, they can’t claim their tax credit.
+If their QSEHRA allowance isn’t affordable, they must reduce their premium tax credit dollar-for-dollar by their monthly HRA allowance.

 Option 3: Taxable stipends

-If you’re looking for a more relaxed benefit option, then a taxable stipend is your best option.
-With a stipend, organizations can simply offer their pastors and other church staff a fixed amount of money that can be spent on health insurance premiums and other medical costs.
+If you're looking for a more relaxed benefit, then a taxable stipend is another option.
+With a stipend, organizations can simply offer their pastors and other church staff a fixed amount of money that they can spend on health insurance premiums and other medical costs.

-The stipend is essentially extra money added to the pastor’s paycheck to be used however they like, so the additional funds aren’t regulated and are subject to income taxes.
+The stipend is essentially extra money added to the pastor's paycheck to use however they like, so the additional funds aren't regulated and count as taxable income.

 Stipends are more flexible than HRAs when it comes to premium tax credits.
 Employees can participate in their church’s stipend benefit and collect their full premium tax credit with no reduction in the credit amount.
 Employers may also prefer stipends because they are simple to administer with less compliance hassle than other health benefit options.